-The following article was first published by the Globe and Mail as a special information feature in the November 2012 issue of Report on Business Magazine.
+The following article was published in the Globe and Mail on November 5, 2013.

 It has taken a few detours, but Sheryl Fisher’s 20-year-long dream to earn a master-level business degree is coming true.